pxlc/PyWebBrowserApp/README.md

 This project is a rebirth of the `ChromeAppGui` project, and has many significant improvements over its predecessor.
 There is a lot more functionality provided and much of how a developer would use this project has been significantly streamlined, making it much easier to build a Desktop app with.

-The main impetus for starting a brand new project for this code base is the desire to rename it so that it didn't use a specific browser name in any of its naming of packages, modules, and core classes and objects.

 <br/>

 **[end]**